-With the election of Derek Jeter and Larry Walker by the Baseball Writers' Association of America, the Class of 2020 is now set at the Baseball Hall of Fame...The two BBWAA electees will be inducted into the Baseball Hall of Fame at 1:30 p.m.
-ET on Sunday, July 26 on the grounds of the Clark Sports Center in Cooperstown along with Modern Baseball Era electees Marvin Miller and Ted Simmons, who were elected in December...2020 Ford C. Frick Award winner Ken Harrelson and 2020 Spink Award winner Nick Cafardo will be honored during Induction Weekend at the Awards Presentation on Saturday, July 25 in Cooperstown.
+Baseball's newest stars are gearing up for the 2020 season at Spring Training camps in Arizona and Florida, but the National Baseball Hall of Fame is prepping for the game's biggest annual celebration when four legends will be inducted as the Class of 2020 this July in Cooperstown...With the election of Derek Jeter and Larry Walker by the Baseball Writers' Association of America on Jan.
+21, the Class of 2020 brings the total number of BBWAA electees in the last seven elections to 22...
+Jeter and Walker will be inducted with Modern Baseball Era Committee electees Marvin Miller and Ted Simmons at 1:30 p.m.
+ET on Sunday, July 26 at the Clark Sports Center in Cooperstown...2020 Ford C. Frick Award winner Ken Harrelson and 2020 Spink Award winner Nick Cafardo will be honored during Induction Weekend at the Awards Presentation on Saturday, July 25 at Doubleday Field in Cooperstown.